 Respondent: The student, student organization, faculty/staff member, or other individual reported to have engaged in misconduct.

 Retaliation: When adverse action, including harassment or intimidation, is taken against another because they have engaged in a protected activity, including seeking guidance, filing a complaint, or participating in good faith in an investigation into sexual or interpersonal misconduct.

 Sanctions: Disciplinary measures issued at the conclusion of a University investigation and adjudication process.
 University sanctions may be imposed upon those determined to have engaged in sexual or interpersonal misconduct under applicable university policies and procedures.
 For employees, sanctions could range from counseling to termination from employment.
-For students, possible sanctions include expulsion, suspension, probation, removal from University-owned housing, mandatory counseling, non-academic probation, revocation of privileges, restitution, fines, educational or work assignments, or University reprimand.
+For students, possible sanctions include expulsion, suspension, non-academic probation, removal from University-owned housing, mandatory counseling, revocation of privileges, restitution, fines, educational or work assignments, or University reprimand.